location

 Some people may not be the right fit for laparoscopic surgery.
 For example:

-• People with serious heart or lung problems who cannot safely go under general anesthesia may not be able to have laparoscopic surgery.
+• People with heart or lung problems who cannot safely go under general anesthesia.

-• If someone has a lot of scars on their stomach from earlier surgeries, it can make it hard to safely use a laparoscope.
+• Multiple scars on the stomach from earlier surgeries can make it hard to use a laparoscope.
 In such cases, surgery through a larger cut may be safer.

-• Hernias that are stuck or causing serious problems usually need open surgery, where the surgeon can directly fix the damaged area.
+• Hernias that are causing serious problems usually need open surgery.
+In such cases, the surgeon can directly fix the damaged area.

-• Very large hernias, especially those that go into the scrotum or have a tricky shape, are often better treated with open surgery.
+• Very large hernias are often better treated with open surgery.

-• People who are very overweight or have a lot of fluid in the belly may not handle the air pressure used in laparoscopic surgery well..
+• People who are obese and have a lot of fluid in the belly

 Phase Key Actions

-Preoperative Assessment Includes blood analysis, imaging (such as CT or ultrasound), and anesthesia review.
+Preoperative Assessment Includes blood analysis, imaging (such as CT or ultrasound), and anaesthesia review.
 Final consent and risk discussion occur at this stage.

-Administration of Anaesthesia General, regional, or local anesthesia is determined based on the patient’s condition and surgical technique.
+Administration of Anaesthesia General, regional, or local anaesthesia(based on the patient’s condition and method).

-Reinforcement of Defect The weakened area is reinforced using sutures or a synthetic mesh patch to prevent recurrence.
+Reinforcement of Defect The weakened area is reinforced using sutures or a synthetic mesh patch.

 Closure and Monitoring Incisions are sealed with sutures or clips.
-Postoperative observation follows for vital signs, pain control, and wound stability.
+The doctor observes vital signs, pain control, and wound stability.

 Postoperative care, including mobility guidance and wound management, is essential for successful outcomes.
-Most patients resume normal activities within a few weeks, depending on the surgical type and individual condition.
+Most patients are able to resume normal activities within a few weeks.

 Postoperative Recovery Timeline